-“I never find it easy to write a record, ever, and if it is I’d probably question it,” Boeklin said.
+“I never find it easy to write a record, ever, and if it is I’d probably question it,” Boecklin said.

-To avoid the problem of having too many cooks in the kitchen, Boeklin first developed a song as fully before presenting it to Vext and the others.
+To avoid the problem of having too many cooks in the kitchen, Boecklin first developed a song as fully before presenting it to Vext and the others.

 The band’s members all come from a metal background, having played in some of the most prominent bands in heavy music.
 Vext was in Divine Heresy, Coyle in God Forbid, Cain in Bury Your Dead and Konkiel was with In This Moment.
-Burned out on metal, Boeklin tried to distance himself as much as possible.
+Burned out on metal, Boecklin tried to distance himself as much as possible.
 Eventually he realized he missed creating heavy music.
-Boeklin connected with Vext, who brought in some of his own songs while simplifying some of Boeklin’s ideas.
+Boecklin connected with Vext, who brought in some of his own songs while simplifying some of Boecklin’s ideas.

 But Bad Wolves run their sound thorough a melodic lens, ranging from double-bass-fueled metal to tender acoustic ballads.